hemerajs/hemera/README.md

 ## Support / Donate

-Maintaining an open-source project is hard.
-Our mission is to provide great support and improve the software in regular update.
+Maintaining an open-source project is hard and very time-consuming.
+Our mission is to provide great support and improve the software in regular updates.
-If you use hemera it would be great to receive something back in any form, a donation, a Pull-Request, you decide.
+If you use hemera it would be great to receive something back in any form, a donation or with a Pull-Request, you decide.
 Thank you!

 <p>
   <a href="https://www.patreon.com/starptech">